torvalds/linux/Documentation/driver-api/auxiliary_bus.rst

 ------------------------------------------

-The registering driver is the entity that allocates memory for the auxiliary_device and register it on the auxiliary bus.
-It is important to note that, as opposed to the platform bus, the registering driver is wholly responsible for the management for the memory used for the driver object.
+The registering driver is the entity that allocates memory for the auxiliary_device and registers it on the auxiliary bus.
+It is important to note that, as opposed to the platform bus, the registering driver is wholly responsible for the management of the memory used for the device object.

+To be clear the memory for the auxiliary_device is freed in the release() callback defined by the registering driver.
+The registering driver should only call auxiliary_device_delete() and then auxiliary_device_uninit() when it is done with the device.
+The release() function is then automatically called if and when other code releases their reference to the devices.

 A parent object, defined in the shared header file, contains the auxiliary_device.
 It also contains a pointer to the shared object(s), which